capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

   huge factor, since Rails introduced the *Asset Pipeline* it's not uncommon for a deploy that formerly took 5 seconds now takes 5 minutes.
-This really is mostly out of our control, but with improved support for parallelism, rolling restarts we feel confident that things are bettwe not.
+This really is mostly out of our control, but with improved support for parallelism, rolling restarts we feel confident that things will be quicker and easier to keep running quickly now.
 * **Applicability.** We've always maintained that Capistrano is a terrible tool for system provisioning, and that more often than not servers are better being setup with Chef, Puppet or similar, whilst we still agree with